gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 Assuming the `placeOrder` method returned `null`, the following return value validation will return one `MethodConstraintViolation`:

-	validator.validateAllParameters(orderService, placeOrder, null).size() == 1;
+	validator.validateReturnValue(orderService, placeOrder, null).size() == 1;

 TODO: More examples to follow.
 Define semantics of constructor validation.

 ### MethodConstraintViolation (to become 4.3) <a id="method_constraint_violation"/>

 `MethodConstraintViolation` is the class describing a single method constraint failure.
-A (possibly empty) set of `MethodConstraintViolation` is returned for a method validation.
+A (possibly empty) set of `MethodConstraintViolation`s is returned for a method validation.

 	/**
-	 * Describes the violation of a method-level constraint by providing access
+	 * Describes the violation of a method-level constraint by providing access to
-	 * to the method/parameter hosting the violated constraint etc.
+	 * the method, constructor (and parameter) hosting the violated constraint etc.
 	 *
 	 * @author Gunnar Morling
 	 */